-- Submit job description for approval to the MAE undergraduate office. - Complete the MAE Internship form (this form is different from the Career Services one.) - After approval of job description, register for 650:495. - Upon completion of the internship the student should submit at the MAE undergraduate office the following: - $\circ~$ A technical report of a minimum length of 15 pages (including tables, figures and references.) - Technical report is due the first day of final exams in the semester you are register for the course. - An evaluation letter from his/her supervisor indicating: 1) length and full time employment of the student, 2) his/her duties, and 3) assessment of his performance.
+- Submit job description for approval to the MAE undergraduate office. - Complete the MAE Internship form (this form is different from the Career Services one.) - After approval of job description, register for 650:495/496/497. - Upon completion of the internship the student should submit at the MAE undergraduate office the following: - A technical report of a minimum length of 15 pages (including tables, figures and references.) - Technical report is due the first day of final exams in the semester you are register for the course. - An evaluation letter from their supervisor indicating: 1) length and full time employment of the student, 2) their duties, and 3) assessment of their performance.

-Note 4: Since this is a full time job the students are not encouraged to take courses during their internship experience.
+Note 4: Since this is a full time job the students should not be full-time students.
 If under extenuating circumstances a student is to take a course during his/her internship, the student is reminded that all MAE classes have mandatory attendance and no credit will be given for missed classes.